-This paper challenge is familiar to organizations everywhere.
-In fact, 80 percent of all business processes still involve paper.
+This paper challenge is familiar to organisations everywhere.
+In fact, 80 per cent of all business processes still involve paper.
 While the paper mountain might seem like an immovable roadblock on your path to digital transformation — it’s actually your opportunity to make a big change without making a big effort.

 You probably don’t think of documents as experiences.
 But consider this.
 Documents are the forms that gather your customer data.
 The proposals that win the big projects.
 The contracts that grow your business.
 The vehicles that drive business forward.
 Employees create, route, update, approve them.
 Customers fill them out, sign them, send them back.
 And every time anyone interacts with a document, it’s a chance to deliver a great experience.